-Relations between Turkey and Syria were thorny before 1998.
-Contentious issues included Syria’s claims over Hatay, disputes over water and Syria’s support to PKK, the terrorist organization.
+Prior to 1998, relations between Turkey and Syria were difficult.
+Contentious issues included Syria’s claims over Hatay, disputes over water and Syria’s support to PKK terrorist organization.

-Accordingly, the number of official visits increased steadfastly at various levels, including Presidential, Prime Ministerial and Foreign Ministerial levels.
+After Bashar Assad came into the power both leaders in both countries expressed intet to furher develop and expand relations.
+Accordingly, the number of official visits increased steadfastly at various levels, including Presidents, Prime Ministers and Foreign Ministers.

-The signing of Joint Political Declaration on establishing High Level Strategic Cooperation Council (HLSCC) during President Assad’s visit to Turkey in September 2009 was another milestone in Turkish Syrian relations.
+The signing of Joint Political Declaration on establishing High Level Strategic Cooperation Council (HLSCC) in September 2009 was yet another milestone in Turkish-Syrian relations.

-in December 2009.
+At the meeting in December 2009, a total of 50 agreements and MoU’s were signed in Damascus.
 Those agreements and MoU’s emphasized cooperation on various areas, i.e. political, security, commerce, culture, health, agriculture, environment, transportation, education and water.

-HLSCC’s subsequent meetings took place at ministerial and prime ministerial levels respectively, on 2-3 October 2010 in Latakia and on 20-21 December 2010 in Ankara.
-The parties signed 13 additional agreements within the scope of
+HLSCC’s subsequent meetings took place at ministerial and prime ministerial levels respectively, on October 2-3, 2010 in Latakia and on December 20-21, 2010 in Ankara.
+The parties signed 13 additional agreements within the scope of those meetings.